michael-gif/DookieScript/README.md

 ```

 ## Usage
-Write your doodoo file, saving it with `.dd` as the extension.
+Write your doodoo file, saving it with `.dds` as the extension.
 Example:

 `numbergame.dd`
 ```